 How to Choose a Kids Fishing Pole

-It’s pretty simple really, when you are looking for fishing equipment for a child you need consider a few things: length, weight, durability and ease of use.
-And a very important consideration is the style of reel.
+It’s pretty simple really, when you are looking for fishing equipment for a child you need to consider a few things: length, weight, durability, and ease of use.
+And a very important consideration is the style of the reel.

 There are 2 reel styles that are best for a child, depending on age and experience:

 For over 7 and maybe with a little more practice and experience under their belt, a spinning reel is probably a better choice.
-They feature an open design and provide a good basis for later transition to an adult style fishing reel.
+They feature an open design and provide a good basis for a later transition to an adult-style fishing reel.

-A good rod for young child is going to be shorter to allow for better handling and easier casting.
-You don’t want it to be too short, but you certainly don’t want a child trying to learn on a longer, adult sized fishing rod that they can’t handle.
-In general a kids fishing rod is going to be 3 to 4 feet long.
+A good rod for a young child is going to be shorter to allow for better handling and easier casting.
+You don’t want it to be too short, but you certainly don’t want a child trying to learn on a longer, adult-sized fishing rod that they can’t handle.
+In general, a kid’s fishing rod is going to be 3 to 4 feet long.

 So with those things in mind, let’s talk about specific products.